Skip to main content

 Scholarships and bursaries

-The Digital Health & Care Innovation Centre (DHI) is providing funding for one full tuition-fee scholarship for a Scottish-domiciled student on our MSc in Biomedical Engineering program.
+The American Friends of Heriot‑Watt Biomedical Engineering Scholarship is now available, offering one full tuition‑fee award for a Scottish‑domiciled student enrolled in our MSc in Biomedical Engineering programme.

 View details